LEAGUE: Guided Skill Learning and Abstraction for Long-Horizon Manipulation: Experiments

 \section{Experiments}

-Our experiments aim to show that 1) our integrated task planning and skill learning framework can progressively learn and refine skills to solve long-horizon tasks and 2) our novel operator-guided skill learning and abstraction algorithm method produces composable and reusable skills, enabling quick adaptation to new tasks and domains.
+Our experiments aim to show that 1) \Ours can progressively learn and refine skills to solve long-horizon tasks and 2) our novel operator-guided skill learning and abstraction algorithm produces composable and reusable skills, enabling quick adaptation to new tasks and domains.
+Finally, we demonstrate transferring a trained \Ours system to a physical robot.